Gleaning & Food-Systems Coordinator UpRoot Colorado +2 more

 Outreach & Communications

-- Nurturing existing relationships with local producers, fruit-tree stewards, hunger-relief and social-service agencies, and community partners
+- Nurturing existing relationships with local producers, fruit-tree stewards, hunger-relief agencies, and community partners

-- Expanding current gleaning efforts by introducing UpRoot’s work to hunger-relief and social-service agencies and other entities with whom we have not yet partnered; including local businesses, houses of worship, foundations, civic-minded groups, schools and universities, and nonprofit organizations
+- Implementing strategic outreach to farmers, fruit-tree stewards, hunger-relief agencies, and other entities with whom we have not yet partnered—including local businesses, houses of worship, foundations, civic-minded groups, schools and universities, and nonprofit organizations—to expand UpRoot’s gleaning efforts and impact

-- Conducting volunteer outreach and recruitment, and assisting with weekly volunteer communications
+- Conducting volunteer outreach and recruitment; writing/sending weekly volunteer communications

-- Taking photographs at gleaning events, and coordinating with UpRoot team members to create event flyers and social media posts about past/upcoming events
+- Taking photographs of gleaning events, and creating event flyers and social media posts about past/upcoming events

 Event Coordination & Volunteer Management

-- Communicating with producers on a weekly basis to determine what is available for gleaning and/or pick-up
+- Communicating with producers weekly to determine what is available for gleaning and/or pick-up

-- Organizing and leading gleaning events, including: collecting waivers, training and supervising volunteers, and transporting food to hunger-relief organization
+- Organizing and leading gleaning events, including: collecting waivers, training and supervising volunteers, communicating with & transporting food to hunger-relief agencies

-- Sharing educational information with volunteers on the topics of food justice, local food systems, causes of food surplus and household food waste, food insecurity, etc., contributing to increased community food wisdom
+- Sharing educational information with volunteers on the topics of food justice, local food systems, causes of food surplus and waste, nutrition insecurity, etc.

 - Ensuring all physical program supplies and equipment are organized and maintained